 Does the assembly address bullying?

 Our desire to help schools prevent bullying was the primary reason we created the Kindness Adventure assembly.
 We intentionally chose to take a positive approach and to speak about kindness, and how kind actions are more rewarding than unkind acts.
-We especially believe our positive message inspires students to be kind and open-minded to friendship with people who they perceive to be different than them.
+We especially believe our positive message inspires students to be kind-hearted and caring because each person matters a lot!